10 Best Museums in Tenerife

 Fisherman’s Museum| ©Nor B

-The Fisherman 's Museum is a small space with a total of two floors.
-There, you will find a large exhibition with objects of high cultural and artisanal value, which tell the marine history of the island of Tenerife.
+The Fisherman’s Museum is a small space spread over two floors.
+There, you’ll find an extensive exhibition featuring objects of great cultural and artisanal value that tell the maritime history of the island of Tenerife.

-In the rooms of this museum you will find an important collection of old photos and a series of scale models, through which you will learn about the different types of boats and how they have evolved over the years.
+In the museum’s galleries , you’ll discover an important collection of old photographs and a series of scale models, through which you’ll learn about the different types of boats and how they’ve evolved over the years.

-You will also be able to observe images of all the fish found in the waters of the island, organized according to each region.
+You’ll also be able to view images of all the fish found in the island’s waters, organized by region.

-On the other hand, you will see a sample of fishing tackle, consisting of hooks, lures, weights and all the elements that are tied to the end of the line when fishing.
+Additionally, you’ll see a display of fishing gear, including hooks, lures, sinkers, and all the components tied to the end of the line when fishing.

 • Price: free admission.